 Julia has an undergraduate degree in narrative theory and literary theory, and it was this particular background that got her the summer internship with the AI company.
 She joined a group of software developers and computer engineers to spend ten weeks building a machine that could generate children’s stories based on some preferences that you gave at the beginning and using its artificial intelligence.

-Julia explained to Bethany and me that a lot of children’s stories are formulaic in their structure, which might make them possible to teach a computer system how to generate.
+Julia explained to BW and me that a lot of children’s stories are formulaic in their structure, which might make them possible to teach a computer system how to generate.

 (Julia offered a lot more info about narrative theory and how this all worked with the AI tools she used, so if this interests you, please check out the transcript to read more).